MacKenzie Museum & Library

 Unlike modern day school systems that require 180 days of school for students, during the time of the Ardena Schoolhouse, there was only a 130-day school year.
 This was due to the fact that the individuals in Farmingdale and Howell relied on agriculture to survive.
 Since many of the students worked on their family farms, they would often have to miss class or leave early in order to help at home.
 Even with these circumstances, children were still given the opportunity for an education and improving their lives.

 When Howell’s Ardena Consolidated School opened in the first week of January1939, the individual district schools were no longer needed.
 The old building was sold to an adjacent neighbor, Roy Matthews in 1939 for $300, and it became storage for his carpentry tools.
 In 1946 he sold it to Victor Griffin, who moved it to Burlington Road, in the East Freehold section of Freehold Township, where it was used for his carpet-making business.
 He painted it red, but then didn’t like how it looked, so had it covered with aluminum siding.

 In the early 1970’s, there was a push by the previous Howell Historical Society to preserve the building.
-The Historical Society was able to purchase the Old Schoolhouse for $3,000, and paid $1,400 to have it moved mid-summer of 1974, and $650 to prepare the foundation to put it where it stands today at the corner of Old Tavern and Preventorium Roads.
+During 1972 they were able to purchase the Old Schoolhouse for $3,000.
+After raising funds and contributions, they paid $1,400 to have it moved mid-summer of 1974, and $650 to prepare the foundation to put it where it stands today at the corner of Old Tavern and Preventorium Roads.

 Almost two years more were needed to raise more funds, and volunteer labor, to complete the work of putting up a new roof, adding the belfry, and refurbishing the entire building.